SahilAgr/Scrabble/README.md

 Test Instructions:

-To test individual methods open up Tests.java and run each method individually with junit tests.
+To test dictionary class, put the file path of dictionary text file with all words in the code and then run it with the test word.

 Group Roles: